moj-analytical-services/splink/docs/dev_guides/changing_splink/development_quickstart.md

 and runs some integration tests across the rest of the backends except for Athena, which can't run locally.

-If you haven't installed the optional dependencies, try this:
+If you haven't installed PostgreSQL, try this:

 ```sh
 pytest tests/ --ignore tests/test_full_example_athena.py --ignore tests/test_full_example_postgres.py